Dennis O'Neill case: Trial

 The judge instructed the jury that they could not find Mrs Gough guilty of manslaughter, since only Mr Gough was strong enough to have inflicted the trauma which killed Dennis, but they could still find her guilty of neglect.

-On 19 March 1945, Reginald Gough was convicted of manslaughter and sentenced to six years in prison.
+On 19 March 1945, Reginald Gough was found guilty of manslaughter and sentenced to six years in prison.
 Esther Gough was found guilty of neglect and sentenced to six months' imprisonment.
 The jury deliberated for only twenty minutes.

 It transpired that Gough had been convicted of common assault against his wife in 1942 and she had left him in July of that year, applying for a separation order on the grounds of persistent cruelty on 6 August 1942, but had later returned to live with him.
 The judge said that he took this into account before sentencing her, but her own ill-treatment was no excuse for her neglect of the boys.

-After public outcry at the length of Gough's sentence, an appeals court overturned the manslaughter conviction and substituted it for one of murder.
-Gough was sentenced to ten years in prison.
+In March 1945, Gough appealed but this was dismissed by the Court of Appeal in June 1945.
+Some sources state incorrectly that the manslaughter conviction was overturned and his sentence increased after he was convicted of murder but this is not the case as evidenced by the fact that in June 1951 he pleaded guilty at Salop Assizes to "a serious offence" against a girl of 15 at Western Lullingfield, Shropshire, between 1 September 1950 and 20 March 1951.
+The girl subsequently gave birth to a child but the judge felt there were "mitigating circumstances" and did no more than fine Gough £25.
+Gough changed his name to Richard Lockett and in 1955 was charged with sending "postcards bearing grossly offensive words" to another woman.